feliceferri/RestaurantReview/README.md

 - Includes Web Management Site (Asp.Net Core, Razor Pages)
 - Includes Xamarin IOS & Android frontend

-# Short Videos on how it works, and code walkthrough at the bottom.

 # These were the asked requirements: